Returning to Ireland from the United States of America

 Opening a bank account

-Before you open a bank account in Ireland, you need to show both:
+Before you open a bank account in Ireland, you need to show:

 • Proof of identity (such as a valid passport or driving licence)

-• Proof of address (such as a recent utility bill).
+• Proof of address (such as a recent utility bill with your address on it)

 Non-resident bank accounts

-You still need to prove your identity (this requirement is set out in anti-money laundering legislation), but the bank may, for example, accept a foreign utility bill, if it has been certified by a solicitor or police officer.
+Some Irish banks offer ‘non-resident’ accounts that you may be able to set up before you return.
+You still need to prove your identity, but the bank may accept a different proof of address, for example, a foreign utility bill, if it has been certified by a solicitor or police officer.

 Different banks have their own requirements, so you should contact your preferred bank directly for advice.